Nick Viall

 Nicholas Joseph Viall (born September 28, 1980) is an American actor, television personality and model who had a starring role on the 21st season of ABC's The Bachelor, after finishing as runner-up in two consecutive seasons of The Bachelorette.

 Early life and education

 Viall was born in Waukesha, Wisconsin, to parents Mary and Christopher.
 He is the second oldest of 11 siblings.

-He graduated at Waukesha North High School in 1999, where he ran track and field and won the 800-meter run at WIAA State Track & Field Championships in the same year.
+He graduated Waukesha North High School in 1999, where he ran track and field and won the 800-meter run at WIAA State Track & Field Championships in the same year.
 He then attended University of Wisconsin–Milwaukee, where he served as team captain and set a school record in the 3,200-meter relay.